 1. Buying Out-of-the-Money Options

-When you purchase these options you HAVE to be right on both timing and direction.
-Now that seems easy and obvious at first but if you are sitting on these options for too long then a move in the right direction still won't help you out.
+When you purchase these options, you HAVE to be right in both timing and direction.
+Now that seems natural and obvious at first, but if you are sitting on these options for too long, then a move in the right direction still won't help you out.
 The closer those options move to expiration the lower the probability becomes that they will finish in the money which means they will still be worth very little.

 When purchasing straight long calls and long puts try to get them at the money or in the money.
 The options will be more expensive than their out of the money counterpart but the probability of success and the leeway they afford will be worth the money.
 If you still want to go out of the money then shoot for one strike out of the money.

 When starting into the world of options you will undoubtedly come from trading stock first, this is just the natural progression.
 As a stock trader you probably have rules for how big of a position you are going to trade.
 Typically traders will buy in blocks of shares: 100 shares a position, 200 shares a position, etc... and spend anywhere between $1,000 - $5,000 on a position.
 The problem forms when they try to make this move into options.
 Options, by their nature, are cheaper than stock so it will allow you to take on more shares for less money then you are used to.
 This leads to getting over-leveraged in these positions.
 If you are used to spending $1,000 for a position buying the same amount in options will leave you will much more leverage and risk.
 The swings in options can make or break a position very quickly and if you are not use to the swings then you can end up in a lot of pain.